honeycombio/honeyaws/README.md

 set up before running `highavail`.

-First, a table must be created with the name `HoneyAWSAccessLogBuckets` with a primary key named `S3Object` and a sort key named `Time`.
+First, a table must be created with the name `HoneyAWSAccessLogBuckets` with a primary key named `S3Object`.
 We also require that TTL be enabled (we don't want your table to grow infinitely!) with the attribute name `TTL`.
 The TTL for objects is 7 days.